joaolago1113/aztec_zk_rps/README.md

    ```

 Now your contracts are deployed and the app is ready to use!
 You can start the development server and begin playing Rock Paper Scissors.

+mint_to_private to a wallet: aztec-wallet send mint_to_private --from accounts:my-wallet --contract-address contracts:testtoken --args accounts:my-wallet <WALLET_ADDRESS> 10000000

 ## Project Structure